Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Quantum interference effect of discrete eigenstates

 We show in Fig.~\ref{fig12} how the two Fano parameters $q^\textrm{pair}$ and $q^\textrm{b-pair}$ depend on the system parameter $\varepsilon_0$.

 In the particular case of Fig.~\ref{fig12}, $q^\textrm{b-pair}$ tends to dominate over $q^\textrm{pair}$ as we increase the system parameter $\varepsilon_0$.
 In fact, comparing the two Fano profiles

-in Fig.~\ref{fig12-1}, we see that the latter for $\Omega^\textrm{pair}$ in Eq.~\eqref{eq550} is more localized than the former for $\Omega^\textrm{b-pair}$ in Eq.~\eqref{eq7100}, because in the limit $|\tilde{E}|\to\infty$, the former goes to unity but the latter goes to zero.
+we see that the latter for $\Omega^\textrm{pair}$ in eq.~\eqref{eq550} is more localized than the former for $\Omega^\textrm{b-pair}$ in eq.~\eqref{eq7100}, because in the limit $|\tilde{E}|\to\infty$, the former goes to unity but the latter goes to zero.
 As $\varepsilon_0$ increases, therefore, the former Fano profile with a negative $q^\textrm{b-pair}$ determines the resulting conductance profile in Fig.~\ref{fig:2QD_eigen}(d).

 The development of the Fano profile is in coordination with the decrease of $\left|E_\textrm{i}^\textrm{res}\right|$.
-We can see in Eq.~(\ref{eq:s}) that a small imaginary part $\left|E_\textrm{i}^\textrm{res}\right|$ causes a particularly strong asymmetry of the term $\Omega^\textrm{b-pair}(E)$.
+We can see in eq.~(\ref{eq:s}) that a small imaginary part $\left|E_\textrm{i}^\textrm{res}\right|$ causes a particularly strong asymmetry of the term $\Omega^\textrm{b-pair}(E)$.
 This is indeed demonstrated in Fig.~\ref{fig:2QD_eigen}, where, as we increase $\varepsilon_0$, the asymmetry rapidly develops while the the resonant eigenvalue approaches the real axis.

 Incidentally, the present system has the particle-hole symmetry $E\leftrightarrow -E$ for $\varepsilon_0=\varepsilon_1=0$, and hence $q^\textrm{pair}=q^\textrm{b-pair}= 0$, for which the resonance peak takes the form of a symmetric Lorentzian as shown in Fig.~\ref{fig:2QD_eigen}(a).